 As last year, all times in the program are given in the Central European (Summer) Time Zone (CEST).
 You can use this link to convert the times to any time zone you wish.

-The program will be announced here as soon as we finished the planning.
+The preliminary program is available below.
+Specific details for sessions and keynotes will be published as soon as we finished the planning.

 EuroUSEC will be held as a Hybrid-Onsite Symposium from September 29 - 30 in Karlsruhe, Germany.
 Event location is:TRIANGEL Open Space